basilfisk/UI2/json-ui/docs/issues.md

 ## Future Enhancements

-- Provide a tool for validating `menu.js` and `form.js` before running
-- form.js
-	- define styles in `style.js` and substitute in `ui.js`
 - ui.js
 	- table row, allow data columns to be merged/prettified without changing underlying data
 	- remove all English text to `messages.js`
-	- move all styling data to `style.js`
 	- option to override edit/delete buttons on a per row basis

 # Useful References